 Switzerland is one of the wealthiest countries in the world, and the cost of living in Switzerland is quite high.
 Exclude countries like Liechtenstein (uses the same currency), Monaco (the harbor of billionaires), and economic havens such as Macau, Switzerland probably enjoys the highest salaries in the world followed by inflated prices.

-Switzerland does not really have the minimum wage and average wage is not easily defined, but as it is stands in the end of 2019, average wage is around 4500 CHF (around 4100 euros).
+The average salary in Switzerland is not easily defined, but as it stands at the end of 2019, the average salary is around 4,500 CHF (approximately 4,100 EUR).

-So let’s have a look at the costs of living in Switzerland .
+So let’s have a look at the cost of living in Switzerland: